OoDDINO/Anom-DINO/README.md

 Acknowledgements
 This framework is based on MMDetection.

-The OodDINO framework has been evaluated on the RoadAnomaly and SegmentMeIfYouCan benchmarks.
+The AnomDINO framework has been evaluated on the RoadAnomaly and SegmentMeIfYouCan benchmarks.

 The baseline for this framework is provided by RPL.